Overview of Fellowship

 - The ability to develop and operationalize a telemedicine program.

-- A working knowledge of telemedicine hardware, software, IT requirements, program development, and administration through mentorship, MFA IT department, and an option of a M.S. in systems engineering from the George Washington School of Engineering and Applied Science.
+- A working knowledge of telemedicine hardware, software, IT requirements, program development, and administration through mentorship, MFA IT department, and an option of a graduate degree or graduate certificate at The George Washington University.
 The choice of degree program will be tailored to the individual needs and interests of the fellow.

 - Skills to conduct remote medical consultation via phone, store and forward technologies, and real-time video technologies.